Yuri05/Christoph_MEDI524YTE-Model/Evaluation/Input/Content/Section3_Results_and_Discussion.md

-The PBPK model for COMPOUND was developed and verified with clinical pharmacokinetic data.

-The model was evaluated covering data from studies including in particular
+The PBPK model for MEDI-524-YTE was evaluated with PK data in cynomolgus monkeys.

-* ...
-* ...

-The model quantifies ...
+These PK data have been used together with PK data from 5 other compounds to simultaneously identify parameters during the development of the generic model for proteins and large molecules in PK-Sim ([Niederalt 2018](#5-references)).

 The next sections show: